Sister Judith Savard Study Abroad Scholarship

 The eligibility requirements for the Sr. Judith Savard Fellowship are: Art or Art History major and completion of a minimum of two semesters of full-time study (at least 24 credits) at MMC with a minimum cumulative GPA of 3.0.
 If a transfer student, completion of at least one full-time semester at MMC (24 total credits, 12 of which must be from MMC) with a minimum cumulative GPA at MMC of 3.0 is required.
 The student must demonstrate financial need according to criteria established by the Financial Aid Office.

-Art or Art History majors who will study abroad during the 2015 January term, the spring semester, or a summer session, may apply for the fellowship.
-The application deadline is 1 November 2014.
 The application for the fellowship consists of the first page of the MMC study abroad application, a statement of purpose, an official MMC transcript, and two recommendations from MMC faculty, one of whom must be a member of either the art or art history department.
-A hard copy of the application should be hand delivered to Cynthia Sittler, Study Abroad Coordinator in Carson Hall 106.
-Phone: (212) 774-0791.
+A copy of the application should be delivered to Martha Sledge, Ph.D.
+Study Abroad Coordinator and Associate Professor of Literature at firstname.lastname@example.org .

 “I will always remember Sister Judith as a tough cookie with a warm heart…she taught me that there need not be any pretensions in learning and appreciating art.
 She taught me that art can be embraced by all, regardless of socio-economic standing or any categories created to perpetuate a system of exclusivity.”
 Dianne Morales,’04